NERC-CEH/dri_gridded_data/README.md

 ```
 uv run scripts/download_test_data.py
 ```
 This will download a test file for each dataset and place them in `data/`.
-It will also create smaller sub-samples from these files and add them to `data-tiny/` - these will be used by the integration tests.
+It will also create sub-samples from these files and add them to `data-tiny/` - these will be used by the integration tests.
 ### Running tests
 There are a set of integration tests (marked as `@pytest.mark.integration`) that can be run using:
 ```
 uv run pytest -m integration
 ```
 These tests will convert using the recipes defined for each dataset and then check that the resulting output is as expected.
-> **Note:** These integration tests can also be run with the full file samples, but this may take several minutes to run.
+> **Note:** These integration tests can also be run with the full file samples, but this may take several minutes.